dortania/Getting-Started-With-ACPI/Universal/ec-methods/manual.md

 * `_CRS` (Current Resource Settings)
 * `_GPE` (General Purpose Events)

 What these signify is whether this PNP0C09 device is real or not, as per the [ACPI spec](https://uefi.org/sites/default/files/resources/ACPI_6_3_final_Jan30.pdf).
+So one's matching the above criteria are the one's we want to disable.

 * Note: If _STA shows up as well, you'll need to go here: [PNP0C09 already has an `_STA` method](#pnp0c09-already-has-an-sta-method)

 ### No PNP0C09 show up

 When this happens, you'll only need to create a "dummy" EC for macOS.
 You'll still want to find the PCI and LPC pathing for this device.
+So follow the guide as if you were creating a laptop SSDT-EC.

 ### PNP0C09 already named `EC`